 - Check if the baby is comfortable.
-If patting seems uncomfortable, you may try rubbing their back as well.
+If patting seems uncomfortable, you could try giving their back a gentle rub as an alternative.

 These burping positions may be attempted on babies who have fallen asleep.
-Remember to be gentle while doing so and avoid sudden moments to prevent disturbing their sleep.
+Remember to be gentle while doing so and avoid sudden movements to prevent disturbing their sleep.

 When To Stop Burping A Baby?

 Most babies outgrow the need for burping by the time they are four to six months old (3).
 By the time a baby is six months old, they gain better control over their bodies.
 They are capable of moving to a position and making themselves comfortable during feedings.
 This maturation decreases the need for them to be burped.
 The baby’s digestive system is also better developed at the age of six months to take solid foods.
 Once they start consuming solids, they are less likely to swallow too much air while eating.

 What To Do If A Baby Doesn’t Burp?

 Not all babies burp during or after a feed.
 Also, breastfed babies may burp less than bottle-fed babies.
 Melissa, a mother of five from New York, elaborates on her experiences and challenges related to burping her baby.
 She shares, “In my experience, the first major burping issue you encounter with young babies is that they stop eating and appear to need to burp, yet the burp won’t come.
 It was happening a lot to me with Bracey (Melissa’s 10-week-old son).
 Then, I realized his burps were so short and quiet that I wasn’t even noticing them.
 They sounded like gurgling.
 That said, to get to this little “blep,” you need a firm but gentle process (i).”

 Nevertheless, if the baby does not burp despite your interventions, you may consider the following (4).